RaphaelAcademia/Pillxir/README.md

 TODO: Use RegEx to find closest match to Total as total can be displayed differently (ex: "TOTAL", "Total:", "Total", "TOTAL", etc);

+**NOTE: Requires Tesseract-OCR installed on computer and added on